ETFs are great. But how do you choose?

 - Its tendency to trade in line with its true net asset value

-An ETF's liquidity stems from two sources: the liquidity of the fund itself, and the liquidity of its underlying shares.
+An ETF's liquidity stems from 2 sources: the liquidity of the fund itself, and the liquidity of its underlying shares.
 Funds with higher average daily trading volumes and more assets under management tend to trade at tighter spreads than funds with less daily trading or lower assets.

 There’s no perfect rule here as to what constitutes sufficient volume, but generally speaking, an ETF that averages more than $10 million in daily trading volume can be considered liquid.
 Bid-ask spreads that average under 0.10% can be considered tight.
 The caveat is that preferences will vary depending on cost sensitivity and holding period: Highly cost-conscious investors and traders with a very short time horizon might prefer funds with higher volumes and tighter spreads.

 However, even funds with limited trading volume can trade at tight spreads if the underlying securities of the fund are liquid.
 An ETF that invests in S&P 500 stocks, for example, will probably be more liquid and trade at tighter spreads than one that invests in Brazilian small-caps or alternative energy companies.
 Check the key statistics tab on any ETF to see a full breakdown of liquidity statistics.

-Ultimately, investors choosing an ETF need to ask three questions: What exposure does this ETF have?
+Ultimately, investors choosing an ETF need to ask 3 questions: What exposure does this ETF have?
 How well does the ETF deliver this exposure?
 And how efficiently can I access the ETF?
 Look at the ETF’s underlying index (benchmark) to determine the exposure you’re getting.
 Evaluate tracking differences to see how well the ETF delivers its intended exposure.
 And look for higher volumes and tighter spreads as an indication of liquidity and ease of access.